jgoett2/AirplaneRecommendations/README.md

 - **Airplane Type:** Select a Narrow-Body or Wide-Body aircraft
 - **Make:** Select an Airbus manufactured airplane.

+## Next Steps
+Next steps for this project would include:
+- Determine if differences between planes are statistically significant.
+- Do further research into the causes for each accident.
+Determine if they are issues with the airplane itself, or with other systems (air traffic control, pilot error, etc.

 ## Repository Structure

 ```